Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing/automatic-mode.md

 - 1 new incoming conversation with the `Technical support`, `Billing`, `Spanish` skills
 - Deactivated: Auto Assign Conversations to a Busy Agent.

-Result: The first incoming conversation will be assigned to Agent 1.
+Result: The first incoming conversation will be assigned to Agent 1, the second coversation will be assigned randomly.

 **Example 2**